All-nighters and Xboxes: in record M&A year printers keep busy

 Deal volumes this year are up by more than 40 percent on the previous year to a record $4.6 trillion, according to preliminary Thomson Reuters data.
 This translates into hundreds of thousands of pages of documents that have to be sent out to shareholders.

-For Shell's (RDSa.L) proposed purchase of BG BG.L, currently worth $53 billion and one of this year's mega-deals, printers mailed out 10,500 copies of a 72-page "intention to make an offer" document, plus half a million copies of one regulatory letter, among other announcements, to BG's shareholders.
+For Shell's proposed purchase of BG, currently worth $53 billion and one of this year's mega-deals, printers mailed out 10,500 copies of a 72-page "intention to make an offer" document, plus half a million copies of one regulatory letter, among other announcements, to BG's shareholders.

-A handful of companies such as Sterling, Merrill Corporation and Black and Callow dominate the business, which not only needs big printing machines and typesetting programs but often specialist translators too.
+A handful of companies such as Sterling, Merrill Corporation and Black and Callow dominate the business, which not only needs big printing machines and typesetting programmes but often specialist translators too.

 As privately held companies they do not publish their earnings.
 But one U.S.-based financial printer told Reuters that revenues this year from deals alone had risen twofold.